Far Cry 3: Plot

-After reaching Hoyt's island with Huntley's help, Jason meets Sam Becker (Stephen Bogaert), Huntley's fellow operative, who helps him infiltrate Hoyt's personal army.
-During this time, Jason discovers that his younger brother Riley is alive and is being held captive by Hoyt.
+After reaching Hoyt's island with Huntley's help, Jason meets Sam Becker (Stephen Bogaert), Huntley's fellow operative, who helps him infiltrate Hoyt's army.
+During this time, Jason discovers that his younger brother Riley (Alex Harrouch) is alive and is being held captive by Hoyt.
 With Hoyt watching them on camera, Jason beats Riley to maintain the ruse, though he reveals himself when Becker loops the video.
-Jason works his way into Hoyt's confidence, and he and Becker plan to kill Hoyt at a poker game.
+Jason works his way into Hoyt's place, and he and Becker plan to kill Hoyt at a poker game.
 However, as they sit down to play, Hoyt murders Becker after revealing he saw through the looped video.
 Jason kills Hoyt and his men in a knife fight, losing half a finger in the process, and escapes the island with Riley.

 Jason and Riley fly to Earnhardt's house to discover it on fire.
 The dying doctor reveals that the Rakyat attacked the house and kidnapped Jason's friends.
-Jason confronts Citra at the Rakyat temple but she drugs him and captures Riley.
-Citra tells Jason that she has fallen in love with him, believing him to be a powerful warrior of Rakyat legend, and that she will "free" him.
+Jason confronts Citra at the Rakyat temple, but she drugs him and captures Riley.
+Citra tells Jason that she has fallen in love with him, believing him to be a mighty warrior of Rakyat legend and that she will "free" him.
 Jason dreams of walking a fiery path with the Dragon Knife, with Liza appearing as a monster in his dream.
-He awakens holding Liza at knifepoint and is given the choice to either save his friends or kill them by allying with Citra.
+He awakens, holding Liza at knifepoint, and is given a choice to either save his friends or ally with Citra and kill them.

-If Jason frees his friends, Citra begs him to stay on the island while an outraged Dennis prepares to stab Jason for his betrayal.
-Citra jumps in front of him and is stabbed instead; proclaiming her love for Jason as she dies in his arms.
-Jason and his friends leave the island by boat, with Jason narrating that despite all the killing turning him into a monster, he still believes that in some place in his heart he is better than this.
+If Jason frees his friends, Citra begs him to stay on the island while an enraged Dennis prepares to stab Jason for his betrayal.
+Citra jumps in front of him and is stabbed instead, proclaiming her love for Jason as she dies in his arms.
+Jason and his friends leave the island by boat, with Jason narrating that despite all the killing turning him into a monster, he still believes that in some place in his heart, he is better than this.
 If Jason kills Liza, he and Citra later have sex in a ritual.
-Afterwards, Citra stabs Jason, telling him as he dies that their child will lead the Rakyat to glory and that he "won".
+Afterward, Citra stabs Jason, telling him as he dies that their child will lead the Rakyat to glory and that he "won."
 The game ends with a still image of the boat and the Dragon Knife on the beach while the credits roll.